manymoments/manymoments.github.io/_posts/2022-09-10-provable-broadcast.md

 In the Tendermint view change protocol, the new leader only sends $cert_1(v,k)$, but does not prove this is the certificate with the highest view.
 Instead,  $EV_1$ checks that the proposed value $v$ has a $cert_1(v,k)$ from a view $k$ that is at least as high as the highest $cert_1(v',k’)$ that the validator has ever seen.
 In a later post we will cover this in detail.
 For now, it's sufficient to grasp at a high level a problem with this protocol: a new honest leader, that does not use a timeout,  may query $n-f$ parties and observe the highest $cert_1(v,k)$ is from view $k$, but due to it only waiting for the first $n-f$, may miss a $cert_1(v',k’)$ held by an honest party with $k<k’$.
-This may cause the new leader to fail Termination of its $PB$, and is called the hidden lock problem.
+This may cause the new leader to fail Termination of its $PB$, and is called the *hidden lock problem*.
     </p></details>